A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 The following section details some aspects on successful numerical implementation of the MR-EKF. \paragraph{Normalization} Numerical efficiency and robustness could be significantly increased by normalizing states $x$, outputs~$y$ and the input $u$ with constant diagonal matrices~$T$

 where normalized coordinates are denoted with a superscript bar ( $\bar{}$ ).
 Influent concentrations $\xi$ were normalized like states in Eq.~\eqref{eq:meth:normalizationX}.
-Normalization factors were chosen as steady-state values, cf. \ref{sec:apx:model_equations}, Tab.~\ref{tab:normalization}.
+Normalization factors, i.e., the diagonal entries of normalization matrices $T$, were chosen as steady-state values, cf. \ref{sec:apx:model_equations}, Table~\ref{tab:normalization}.
 This also means that tuning matrices $Q, R$ and $P_0$ were processed in normalized coordinates, cf. Sec.~\ref{sec:Kalman_filter_tuning}.
-Likewise, state estimates and P-matrix in absolute coordinates $\hat x$ and $P$ are obtained by de-normalizing
+Likewise, state estimates and $P$-matrix in absolute coordinates $\hat x$ and $P$ are obtained by de-normalization

-\paragraph{Clipping} Numerical round-off errors could be significantly reduced by projecting the state prior onto its admissible values before each time update (clipping).\footnote{The implemented filter is thus indeed a constrained extended Kalman filter.} The states of the given AD model describe nonnegative mass concentrations.
-Thus, negative state priors were clipped to small positive values ($10^{-3}$, in normalized coordinates). \paragraph{Numerical integration} Numerical integration was implemented by means of Matlab's \texttt{ode15s} \cite{TheMathWorksInc..2024} with relative and absolute tolerances of $10^{-4}$ and $10^{-7}$, respectively, as well as imposing nonnegativity for all states.
-To prevent the integrator from skipping over relatively short feeding intervals, the integration was implemented sequentially across intervals of constant feeding regime, with nonzero feed volume flow only during feeding impulses. \paragraph{Jacobians for time update} One way of implementing the integration of state and P-matrix during the time update is to integrate their ODEs simultaneously for optimal time step control through the ODE solver.
-For this purpose, the dynamics of the P-matrix must be vectorized and joined with the dynamics of the state.
+\paragraph{Clipping} Numerical round-off errors could be significantly reduced by projecting the state prior onto its admissible values before each time update (clipping).\footnote{The implemented filter is, thus, a constrained extended Kalman filter.} The states of the given AD model describe nonnegative mass concentrations.
+Thus, negative state priors were clipped to a small positive value ($10^{-3}$, in normalized coordinates). \paragraph{Numerical integration} Numerical integration was implemented by means of Matlab's \texttt{ode15s} \cite{TheMathWorksInc..2024} with relative and absolute tolerances of $10^{-4}$ and $10^{-7}$, respectively, as well as imposing nonnegativity for all states.
+To prevent the integrator from skipping over relatively short feeding intervals, the integration was implemented sequentially across intervals of constant feeding regime, with nonzero feed volume flow only during feeding impulses. \paragraph{Jacobians for time update} One way of implementing the integration of state and $P$-matrix during the time update is to integrate their ODEs simultaneously for optimal time step control through the ODE solver.
+For this purpose, the dynamics of the $P$-matrix must be vectorized and appended to the dynamics of the states.